nils-n/meetings-reminder-system/TESTING.md

 - valid constructor calls
 - valid conversion between list of meetings and table rows
 - ability to update and correctly print details of scheduled meetings
+- ability to detect whether schedule details have been modified
 - correct functioning of the CRUD methods for the participation matrix and a check for its correct format

 All tests passed.